liferay/clay/README.md

 See the [Getting Started](https://clayui.com/docs/getting-started/introduction.html) guide for more information.

+## Migration Guides

+Do you already have the Clay v2 components implemented in your project?
+These handy guides will help you perform the migration from Clay v2 to v3.

+-   (**_Coming soon_**) Migrate the Clay components from v2 to v3

 ## Contributing

 Feel free to open up problems or send pull requests.
 We will always be looking at these problems and we will be responding whenever possible.